 This image was taken during our Iceland road trip a couple of years ago.
 The waterfall and mountain are located in a beautiful fjord on Snaefellsness peninsula in Western Iceland.
 Anybody planning a road trip through Iceland will stumble over this place at some point.

 My photography experience had been limited back then and I was taking way too much different frames instead of photographing one image properly.
 Still I find this one composition to be quite decent and I would not change much about it when approaching the same scene from that particular perspective again.
 However to make this image work for me I took the best parts from two different images to create a pleasing scene.

 Taken at 10mm (APS-C) the very foreground was close to the camera giving a good example of the vegetation in the area.
-The foreground has some good leading lines pointing to the waterfall leading the attention to the mid-ground of the image.
-Following the cliff edge and the rocks behind the view continues to the mountain Kirkjufell in the background.
-These different layers create depth and lead the viewer through the scene.
+The foreground has some good leading lines pointing to the waterfall and leading the attention through the mid-ground of the image.
+Following the cliff edge and the rocks the view ends at the mountain Kirkjufell in the background.
+The different layers create depth and lead the viewer through the scene from front to back.

 The final image is a composite from two different RAW files (see the original images below).
 I am not doing a lot of composites but really wanted to come away with "something" from this area.
 In the end the final image is doing justice to this beautiful scenery in my opinion and I like to look at it recalling good memories of an exciting road trip.
 And that is what I enjoy the most about my own photography.

-In the first image I had managed to get a half decent composition of the waterfall which I used for the foreground.
+In the first image I had managed to get a decent composition of the waterfall which I used for the foreground.
 The image had been taken while it was still raining and it therefore lacked direct light looking dull and flat (see below).